xLeviadeer/dream-charter/Documentation/getting-started.md

 ### Why Curiosities?
 Curiosities are a specific type of information which is stored like a ⸉todo⸉ item.
 Curiosities are used to list things that are not yet understood; curiosities are a log of things you'd like to get to but can't at the moment.

-Curiosities should be used over regulary information because they can specifically be listed in a list of curiosities rather than clogging up information fields with todo items.
+Curiosities should be used over regular information because they can specifically be listed in a list of curiosities rather than clogging up information fields with todo items.

 ### Creating a Curiosity
 In any location╌on a new line╌add `*` followed by whatever you'd like to write for this curiosity.